Raid at Cabanatuan: Planning and preparation

 On January 26, 1945, Lapham traveled from his location near the prison camp to Sixth Army headquarters, 30 mi away.
 He proposed to Lieutenant General Walter Krueger's intelligence chief Colonel Horton White that a rescue attempt be made to liberate the estimated 500 POWs at the Cabanatuan prison camp before the Japanese possibly killed them all.
 Lapham estimated Japanese forces to include 100–300 soldiers within the camp, 1,000 across the Cabu River northeast of the camp, and possibly around 5,000 within Cabanatuan.
 Pictures of the camp were also available, as planes had taken surveillance images as recently as January 19.
 White estimated that the I Corps would not reach Cabanatuan until January 31 or February 1, and that if any rescue attempt were to be made, it would have to be on January 29.
 White reported the details to Krueger, who gave the order for the rescue attempt.

 White gathered Lt.
 Col. Henry Mucci, leader of the 6th Ranger Battalion, and three lieutenants from the Alamo Scouts—the special reconnaissance unit attached to his Sixth Army—for a briefing on the mission to raid Cabanatuan and rescue the POWs.
 The group developed a plan to rescue the prisoners.
-Fourteen Scouts, made up of two teams, would leave 24 hours ahead of the main force, to survey the camp.
-The main force would consist of 90 Rangers from C Company and 30 from F Company who would march 30 miles behind Japanese lines, surround the camp, kill the guards, and rescue and escort the prisoners back to American lines.
+Fourteen Scouts, divided into two teams, would leave 24 hours ahead of the main force, to survey the camp.
+The main force would consist of 90 Rangers from C Company and 30 from F Company who would march 30 miles behind Japanese lines, surround the camp, kill the guards, rescue the prisoners and escort them back to American lines.
 The Americans would join up with 80 Filipino guerrillas, who would serve as guides and help in the rescue attempt.
 The initial plan was to attack the camp at 17:30 PST (UTC+8) on January 29.